Skip to main content

 This module is designed to allow students to develop competence in a range of mathematical and statistical techniques which they can then apply within a range of contexts in social and behavioural sciences.
 The module reinforces basic mathematical concepts to the level required for entry in the BA/BSc programmes offered by the School of Law, Social and Behavioural Sciences, and is accessible to students with a wide range of previous mathematical experiences.

-Timetabled teaching and learning on this course includes lectures, small group tutorials and seminars.
+Timetabled learning and teaching on this course includes lectures, small group tutorials and seminars.

 Our academic support team here at Kingston University provides help in a range of areas.